 The album deals with the collective consciousness of the BosWash mega-city, focusing on ways the city operates like a human brain or a quantum computer, often comparing the inhabitants to bees in a hive.
-Not only this, it does so in a phenomenally detailed and thoughtful way.
+And it does so in a phenomenally detailed, thoughtful way.

 The title track kicks things off and the concept begins to take shape.
 It’s a provocative subject matter, and it’s so complex that it opens up a number of potential pathways, all of which become of sudden interest as you make your way through the collection.
 Pods On The Bus explores certain details, the drones in action – this repetitive phrase embeds itself in your mind as you listen to the chaotic soundscape and accompanying voice over.

 The further you get into this project, the more the concept and connections start to draw parallels with what you’ve witnessed around you – in whichever city it is that you roam.
 Poughkeepsie Line Romance offers a touch of the simple life, the relationship aspect of city living, furthering the characters of the drones yet presenting a fairly organic, almost acoustic soundscape.
 Kevin Borland’s story telling is fascinating, imaginative and colourful at every turn.